We are the revolution you have been waiting for.

 Corporate media presents Hip Hop music and culture as a grotesque array of negative stereotypes that embrace criminality, sexism, homophobia, gross materialism, and domination culture.
 These false representations of Black people are rooted in white supremacy and serve to legitimize the oppression of POC communities.
 They dehumanize us in order to justify police brutality, systemic racism, and the criminalization of people of color.
 Since most people learn about other cultures through the media, the images they internalize by consuming corporate Hip Hop leads them to believe that Black people are and should be treated like second-class citizens.

 Additionally, corporate cooptation of Hip Hop culture has created a situation where our community’s platform for self-expression has been eclipsed and replaced with a limited, insulting narrative that affects our understanding of what true Hip Hop is, and what it can be.
 Our culture has been stolen, repackaged, and sold back to us.
 This limits our cultural efficacy, as well as our ability, freedom, and initiative to talk about and organize around issues that affect our community.
 Our children have grown accustomed to being consumers of an appropriated version of Hip Hop that is devoid of its roots.

-THE SOLUTION: HIP HOP FOR CHANGE
+HIP HOP FOR CHANGE

 of Hip Hop